mozilla/elasticutils/docs/searching.rst

-If you use :py:meth:`elasticutils.S.execute`, you get back a :py:class:`elasticutils.SearchResults` instance which has additional useful bits including the raw response from ElasticSearch.
+If you use :py:meth:`elasticutils.S.execute`, you get back a :py:class:`elasticutils.SearchResults` instance which has additional useful bits including the raw response from Elasticsearch.
 See documentation for details.